When I read a newspaper article, I assume it is true. Why I do this defies logic and reason.

 It is crazy that the Washington Post can’t even reference the possibility the County will not be forking over the full $90 million.

 Are they lacking this level of accuracy when it comes to, say, North Korea.
 “Tensions are increasing as North Korea aims new mid-range missiles at Seoul.”
 Do you think they leave out supporting facts like, “The missiles are armed with water.”

 I realize newspapers need to sell papers.
 So I tolerate it when they bury the lead and put it at the bottom of an article like this “This case is capped at $100,000 so after attorneys’ fee, this poor family will get less than $60,000 for the loss of their dead daughter.”
 But we don’t even get that here.

-Maryland used to have a related problem when it came to the amount of money sought in a lawsuit.
+Maryland used to have a related problem with the amount of money sought in a lawsuit.
 “Woman sues for $100 million because she fractured her pinky toe” was a common newspaper headline.
 These headlines all painted the same picture: greedy plaintiff looking to get something that they don’t deserve through the civil justice system.
 Never mind that woman and often people who are killed by the reckless conduct of a doctor are usually capped under $1 million in any recovery they could get under Maryland law.
 Never mind that that amount of money sought in a case might be the most irrelevant part of a victim’s claim.